Smoked Corn on the Cob

 This is the EASIEST and TASTIEST Smoked Corn on the Cob recipe that you will find!
-Simple method and a short cook time, you will love the smoky flavor!
+Simple method and a short cook time, you will love the smoky flavor.

 Any time that I am able to make my entire dinner on the grill or smoker, I do it!
+I created this Smoked Corn on the Cob recipe for when I already have the smoker rolling.
+It just makes sense to make your side dish on the smoker while it’s on, right?

-I created this Smoked Corn on the Cob recipe for when we have the smoker rolling.
-You'll smoke the corn towards the end of your cook time on your protein, so the corn is ready when the meat is!
+For this recipe, I smoke the corn towards the end of meat’s cook time so the corn is ready when the meat is!
+For big cuts of meat, I smoke this fresh corn while the meat rests.

-I've done this twice now, about to mix my 3rd mixture for the family's Memorial Day meal.
-It's awesomely yummy! 😋
+“I’ve done this twice now, about to mix my 3rd mixture for the family’s Memorial Day meal.
+It’s awesomely yummy! 😋” – Christina

 I reviewed several of the most popular Smoked Corn on the Cob recipes out there before testing some options for this one.
+And I can tell you, this will likely be the SIMPLEST smoked corn recipe that you find!
+But don’t let that fool you.
+This recipe has awesome flavor.

 Many recipes call for soaking the corn to keep it from drying out.
 This isn’t necessary when making smoked corn on the cob unless you’re smoking with a super hot fire over a long period of time.

 Many recipes also call to keep the husks on.
 You can choose to do this, but you will not get much of a smoke flavor into the kernels.
-Leaving the husk on will steam the corn, and most of the smoke flavor will stay in the husk.
+Leaving the husk on will basically just steam the corn, and most of the smoke flavor will stay in the husk.

-Equipment
+Equipment Needed

 We prefer a mild smoke flavor and typically use pecan wood or cherry wood.